lisaoude/artist-guesser/README.md

 ### :key: Get the API key

 In order to access the API, you'll need to get an API key first.
 You can do so by registering for a [Rijksstudio account](https://www.rijksmuseum.nl/en/rijksstudio).
-After registrating, you will receive your API key right away, which you can find in the advanced settings of your newly created Rijksstudio account.
+After registering, you will receive your API key right away, which you can find in the advanced settings of your newly created Rijksstudio account.

 </br>